-This standard was discussed with the PREA Compliance Manager for the facility and he stated that the FCLI investigators work closely with the Dodge County Sheriff's Department, usually with the same deputy assigned to handle criminal complaints at FLCI.
+This standard was discussed with the PREA Compliance Manager for the facility and he stated that the DCI investigators work closely with the Dodge County Sheriff's Department.

-A determination of MEETS STANDARDS was assigned for the following reasons:

->The agency has developed detailed policy in its Executive directive #72 that supports this standard in its entirety.

->A review of the investigative reports held at FLCI indicated compliance to the standard.

->An interview with investigators at FLCI confirmed compliance to the standard and agency policy.

->The Dodge County Sheriff's Department conducts criminal investigations in accordance with its rules and regulations regarding criminal investigations and prosecutions in Dodge County.

->The warden also confirmed the relationship between the FLCI and the Dodge County Sheriff's Department
+- >The agency has developed detailed policy in its Executive directive #72 that supports this standard in its entirety. - >A review of the investigative reports held at DCI indicated compliance to the standard. - >An interview with investigators at DCI confirmed compliance to the standard and agency policy. - >The Dodge County Sheriff's Department conducts criminal investigations in accordance with its rules and regulations regarding criminal investigations and prosecutions in Dodge County. - >The warden also confirmed the relationship between the DCI and the Dodge County Sheriff's Department

 115.72 Evidentiary standard for administrative investigations Auditor Overall Determination: Meets Standard Auditor Discussion 115.72 (a) The agency shall impose no standard higher than a preponderance of the evidence in determining whether allegations of sexual abuse or sexual harassment are substantiated.
-The agency has adopted policy that complies with this standard.
-Executive Directive #72, Section XVII, G states, "The DOC shall impose no standard higher than a preponderance of the evidence in determining whether the allegations of sexual abuse or sexual harassment are substantiated."
-An interview with two of the FLCI investigators indicated that they were familiar with this provision and they complied with related agency policy.
-A review of administrative reports maintained at the FLCI revealed no deviations from stated policy.
-SUMMARY 115.72 A determination of MEETS STANDARDS was assigned for the following reasons: >The agency has developed policy in it Executive Directive #72 supporting the standard. >The FLCI investigator confirmed compliance with the policy. >A review of the investigative reports revealed no deviations from the policy.
+XVII, G states, "The DOC shall impose no standard higher than a preponderance of the evidence in determining whether the allegations of sexual abuse or sexual harassment are substantiated."
+An interview with two of the DCI investigators indicated that they were familiar with this provision and they complied with related agency policy.
+A review of administrative reports maintained at the DCI revealed no deviations from stated policy.
+SUMMARY 115.72 A determination of MEETS STANDARDS was assigned for the following reasons: >The agency has developed policy in it Executive Directive #72 supporting the standard. >The DCI investigator confirmed compliance with the policy. >A review of the investigative reports revealed no deviations from the policy.